ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 * In this SOP_0006_Medical_Device_Reporting.md,  a “reportable event” means any complaint that has been determined to be a reportable event under applicable regulation.
 This is referred to as an “MDR, Medical Device Report” in the US FDA reporting requirements, and as an “incident” or a “reportable event” in the EU, Australian, and Canadian reporting requirements.

-* Notwithstanding the above elements of the definition of a Reportable Event, [FDA Product Classification for a CGM Secondary Display](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfpcd/classification.cfm?id=668) includes this wording:
+* Notwithstanding the above elements of the definition of a Reportable Event, [FDA Product Classification for a CGM Secondary Display](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfpcd/classification.cfm?id=668) includes this wording for Regulation Number 862.1350:

 __Continuous glucose monitor secondary display__